- 1. Souped Up Recipes Carbon Steel Wok

 If you buy a wok that has already been coated to create a non-stick surface, then these are likely to be less durable than steel pans which require seasoning.
 The coating will erode or become damaged over time.

 Maintenance of a wok is vital for its preservation.
 We can't give specific guidelines on how best to care for your wok as it will vary according to its construction, so be sure to follow manufacturers' cleaning and seasoning instructions carefully.
 If you don't follow the correct instructions, you will risk ruining the coating or seasoning of the wok.
+For stainless steel woks, you can always use stainless steel wipes.
 Maintained correctly, it should last you for years!

 Q: What is the best material for a wok?